Daganev/continuouscoding.org/content/resources/blogs/index.md

 ---
 title: "Blogs to learn from"
-description: "This is a simple list of blogs which delve deaper into the concepts of Continuous Coding by various other names"
+description: "This is a simple list of blogs which delve deeper into the concepts of Continuous Coding by various other names"
 ---

 - [Clean Coder Blog - TDD with Uncle Bob](https://blog.cleancoder.com/)